-has been serving on the Fort Hall Business Council off and on since the late 1980’s as a council member and currently the Chairman.
+has been serving on the Fort Hall Business Council since the late 1980’s as a council member and Chairman.
 Small was instrumental in opening the Shoshone-Bannock Tribes’ first gaming operation and served as gaming manager from 1990 to 1998.
 He has been a member of the Shoshone-Bannock Tribal Bar Association since 1980, and has held positions as both a prosecutor and public defender in the Shoshone-Bannock Tribal Courts.

 In his past time, Nathan is an avid fisherman, and looks forward to traveling with his family to central Idaho each summer to spear salmon in the traditional way of our people.